 So take a look at the 2nd image below.
 I've moved back to my Maya text and selected the whole group just to see how the perspective of each letter is going (2nd image below).
 Notice that each letter has its own perspective and depending on the letter pose it varies.
 If you match this with our Photoshop text you can easily see how to set your perspective (3rd image below).

-So open the "brickwall" image from our preparation hit Command/Ctrl + T > Distort (and/or Perspective) and try to position the bricks along the perspective lines (4th image below).
-Now, in Layers Palette, go back the 3D text render layer (it now works as the back of our letters) and drag that brick layer above the rendered text, then hit Command/Ctrl + Alt + G (Clipping Mask).
+So open the "brickwall" image from our preparation hit Command-T > Distort (and/or Perspective) and try to position the bricks along the perspective lines (4th image below).
+Now, in Layers Palette, go back the 3D text render layer (it now works as the back of our letters) and drag that brick layer above the rendered text, then hit Command-Alt-G (Clipping Mask).

 Continue working on the inner part of the letter.
 Now add a Gradient Map (as showed in 1st image below) and drop its Opacity to 30%.
-Next, using the technique of painting on Curves (if you don't remember, refer to step 12).
+Next, using the technique of painting on Curves.
 So use Curves to cast shadows (2nd image below) and Lights (3rd image below).
 Then again paint on the same Curves layer which casts lights, but now try to make the detail pop up a little bit, especially bricks sides (3rd image below).

 Now let's switch to letters on the very top.
 This time use some more delicate texture like "wall_3" from preparation.
 Scale it down and fill each of these top letters with it (1st image below).
 Then again using Curves paint some shadows in the edges of the letters (indicated with red in 2nd image below).